-Education taps the immeasurable potential of the mind.
-Reaching children through early childhood education, after-school learning programs, post-secondary and graduate scholarships help our young people get the start they deserve.
-Providing higher education scholarships helps build a strong educational foundation for future leaders.
+Reaching children through early childhood education, after-school learning programs, and post-secondary and graduate scholarships helps our young people get the start they deserve.
+Providing higher education scholarships and funding educational programs helps build a strong educational foundation for future leaders.

 EdReady, is a curriculum from the National Repository of Online Courses (NROC) funded by the Bill and Melinda Gates Foundation.
 It is designed to improve the academic readiness of students for academic and career success with the ultimate goal of greatly reducing the number of youth required to take remedial courses in college.